Usman0226/LifeLink/README.md

 # The Dream

 - PWA
-- Blocked VIEW for a time bound
+- Blocked VIEW for a time bound (notification)